 The hop-on-hop-off ferry goes to the Rose Island Lighthouse, Fort Adams, the Ann Street Pier, and Perotti Park.
-So you’ll be able to see these other attractions before all the great things to do in Jamestown!
+So you’ll be able to see these other attractions before all the great things to do in Jamestown RI!

 Know that if you take the ferry you will only be able to explore downtown Jamestown Rhode Island.
-The other locations we mention in this post you need to drive to get to.
+The other locations we mention in this post you will need a car to get to.

 Claiborne Pell Newport Bridge